The Essential Guide to Tax Implications of Selling a Business in the UK

 When selling a limited company, there are two main routes: a share sale or an asset sale.

 Each option carries different tax consequences for both parties.
-From a seller’s perspective, a share sale is often more tax-efficient.
-Your advisory team will confirm what’s best for your individual situation.
+From a seller’s perspective, a share sale is often more tax-efficient, although your advisory team will confirm what’s most appropriate for your circumstances.

 Tax Treatments for Both Sale Types